bla-ce/herve/README.md

 Basic auth can be used with `Herve`, this is the simplest and of course one of the least robust way to provide authentication but I hoping to implement other authentication methods in the future as middlewares.

+### Grouping

+Routes with a common prefix can be grouped inside a `group` structure with specific middlewares.

 ## Quick Start

 To use `Herve`, you can copy the content of the `inc/` directory and include the required files in your projects.